open-sausages/silverstripe-lessons/README.md

 * Filtering through controller actions
 * Adding filter headers

-Having a rich supply of data to work with is paramount to getting value out of this lesson, so before getting started, be sure to import the database attached in this lesson.
+Having a rich supply of data to work with is paramount to getting value out of this lesson, so once you get the code changes in place, it's a good idea to import the `database.sql` file that is included in the completed version of this lesson.
 It will provide you with a hundred or so randomly composed `ArticlePage` records that we'll be filtering.

 ## Setting up new relationships